akshatsinha0/insyd-inventory-solution/README.md

 // 3.
 Clears shipment from in-transit dashboard
 ```

-**In-Transit Summary:** Shows total value of goods in transit — critical for working capital planning.
+**In-Transit Summary:** Shows total value of goods in transit: critical for working capital planning.

 ```json
 {